RyanGertz/aws-bedrock-invoking-models/README.md

 ## Common Issues and Solutions

 ### "No credentials found"
 This means your AWS credentials aren't set up.
-Ask your instructor for help with:
+Ask for help with:
 - AWS Access Keys
 - AWS CLI configuration
 - IAM permissions

 ### "Access denied to model"
 Your AWS account might not have permission to use Bedrock models.
-Your instructor can help enable access.
+We can help enable access or point out another model.

 ### "Module not found: boto3"
 You need to install the boto3 package: